 Gas freeing of fuel and petrochemical storage tanks represents a real threat to life and property.
-The gas freeing methods commonly in use today are air purging or tank inerting with nitrogen or water-filling.
+The gas freeing methods commonly in use today are air purging and tank inerting with nitrogen or water.
 These methods have their own distinct disadvantages in terms of safety and time—but our system can do better.

 NANOVAPOR’S PATENTED SYSTEM